-iPhone Won't Turn On on iOS 12.3?－I Tried this Guide And Even I Was Surprised!
+iPhone Won't Turn On on iOS 15?－I Tried this Guide And Even I Was Surprised!

 Your iPhone won't turn on and now you are worried about a fatal data loss.

 A while back, I experienced the same issue when my iPhone won't turn on even after several attempts.
-To resolve this, I first studied why won't my iPhone turn on and how to fix this.
-There could be a charging issue with the device, a corrupt iOS 12.3 update, or even a hardware issue.
-Therefore, with respect to its cause, you can follow a dedicated solution for iPhone not turning on.
+To resolve this, I first studied why iPhone is charging but won't turn on and how to fix this.
+There could be a system issue with a corrupt iOS 15 update or even a hardware issue.
+Therefore, concerning its cause, you can follow a dedicated solution for iPhone not switching on.
 In this guide, you will find tried-and-tested solutions for this problem.

-To start with, let’s quickly compare some common solutions on the basis of different parameters.
+To begin with, let’s quickly compare some common solutions based on different parameters.

 Works with all iPhone versions